gmlang/ezplot-book/manuscript/05-02-lineplot.md

 ![Films at 4 periods 1913 - 2014](images/lineplot_films-1.png)

-Line plot can also be used to show complex relationships among upto 5 variables.
+Line plot can be used to show complex relationships among upto 5 variables.
 For example, it's a common task to calculate powers and sample sizes over a grid of effect sizes.
 Their relationships can be revealed best with a line plot, combined with facets when necessary.
 Consider the dataset `power_n_ssize_gender`.